top of page

 Activity Modification in Knee Pain

 Instead of stopping all activities, patients should modify them.
+Examples include:

-• Using lifts instead of stairs when possible
+• Using lifts instead of stairs when possible.

-• Taking breaks during stair climbing
+• Taking breaks during stair climbing.

-• Avoiding sudden or rapid movements
+• Avoiding sudden or rapid movements.

 These changes help reduce joint stress.